dbucher1234/AI_molecular_generator/README.md

 ## 📈 Results & Next Steps

-One could then use this approach to generate many compounds for docking, and use the best compounds to bais the network toward certain chemotypes of interests.
+One could use this approach to generate thousands of compounds for docking, keeping the best scoring ones to re-train the model (STEP1) towards chemotypes of interests.

 ---